 • A monitor with at least 800 x 800 pixels.
 Undersized monitors can be used as well -- for example, to display certain small flight deck sections on networked monitors --, but the instructor screen will then be cropped, and should then be displayed on a second, suitable monitor.

 • Dual-core or multi-core microprocessor, running at 2.5 GHz or higher

 • A keyboard, ideally one that includes a numeric keypad

 • A mouse, or any similar pointing device

 Download and installation:

-2. On your Desktop, double-click PSX.zip to unzip it.
+2. On your computer, double-click PSX.zip to unzip it.

 3. The Aerowinx folder has appeared; the simulator is now installed.